dhh1128/cfa/paper-status-report.md

 Status

-Rigor Pass 4 (Citations & authority alignment): Complete and locked
+Rigor Pass 5: Complete and locked

-No definitional over-citation

-Numeric citations ordered by first appearance

-Works Cited ordered by citation number

-DOIs/URLs included and appropriate

-➕— When you’re ready, we can proceed to Rigor Pass 5: style, readability, and surface polish (logic frozen, citations frozen).
+➕— When ready, the next sensible step would be a final adversarial review (simulated reviewer critique) or venue-specific formatting and positioning (e.g., workshop vs. journal framing).